HarveyBeynon/DocumentationTest/docs/pages/childDoc.rst

          .. container:: page-metadata

-            Created by Harvey Beynon, last modified on Jan 09, 2023
+            Created by Harvey Beynon on Jan 09, 2023

          .. container:: wiki-content group
             :name: main-content

+            This is a test documentation to set up Read The Docs for Auto-sim’s Online Docs.

+            This file has been exported from confluence as a .doc, a python script is then used to convert the file to .rst and pushed to the github repo.
+If you are seeing this on Read The Docs then the script has worked.

-            .. container:: toc-macro rbtoc1673275008130
+            .. container:: toc-macro rbtoc1673275008149

-               -  `What is Lorem Ipsum? <#TestDoc-WhatisLoremIpsum?>`__
+               -  `What is Lorem Ipsum? <#Child1-WhatisLoremIpsum?>`__
                -  `Where does is come
-                  from? <#TestDoc-Wheredoesiscomefrom?>`__
+                  from? <#Child1-Wheredoesiscomefrom?>`__

             .. rubric:: What is Lorem Ipsum?
-               :name: TestDoc-WhatisLoremIpsum?
+               :name: Child1-WhatisLoremIpsum?

             **Lorem Ipsum** is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's